hipay/hipay-wallet-cashout-mirakl-integration/README.md

 - Automatically creates a HiPay Wallet account for each of your Mirakl merchant
 - Automatically retrieves your Mirakl payment operations for paying your Mirakl merchants
-- Transfer funds from your technical HiPay Wallet account to your merchants' HiPay Wallet ones
+- Transfers funds from your technical HiPay Wallet account to your merchants' HiPay Wallet ones
-- Transfer operator's fees from your technical HiPay Wallet account to your operator's HiPay Wallet account
+- Transfers operator's fees from your technical HiPay Wallet account to your operator's HiPay Wallet account
 - Leverages the HiPay Wallet API in order to execute withdrawals from HiPay Wallet to both the operator's and merchants' bank accounts

 ## License